VMLYR/Drupal-KIT/readme.md

 ### Docksal command suite
 The project uses [Docksal](https://docksal.io/) for local-environment development and project-building.
-The following is a list of KIT-specific Docksal commands:
+The following is a list of Docksal commands that come included in the project:
- - `check-url` – Runs through the collection of URLs listed in the `.docksal/configuration.urlcheck.yml` file and checks whether any of them return a 200.
- - `check-watchdog` – Counts the current number of errors currently listed in a sites watchdog log.
-This is best used in-tandem with check-urls on CI pull-request builds to check whether any of the pages are throwing warnings or errors.
-The builder can then set a threshold on allowed number of warnings or errors.
- - `composer` – Run `composer` inside the docksal container with no need to install composer locally.
-First removes all relevant dependency folders and files to help resolve any folder/file permission issues that can arise due to Drupal's permissions-hardening
- - `conf` – A wrapper command used in lieu of `drush cex`/`cim` which helps handle environment-specific configuration export and import.
- **Please Note: To correctly export _as_ an environment, the environment first needs to be imported.
-The changes can then be made and exported.
- This makes sure that there is no environment cross-polution.
-Typically, importing and exporting as "local" is the most fool-proof way of handling configuration unless an environment-specific change needs to be made.**
- - `ddrush` – Runs any Drush command inside the project docroot.
- - `eslint` – Run eslint against specified files and/or directories.
  - `init-project` – Typically used when building or rebuilding the project and its dependencies.
 The command will start docksal, download dependencies, make sure that the project's relevant sites' directories and databases exits, build front-end artifacts, and import databases from another environment.
+The command takes an optional parameter `builder`, which is explained in detail below under the "Docksal + CI and build processes" section.
  - `init-deps` – Used when project-based command and tool dependencies need to be redownloaded and installed.
 Currently consists of Composer and NPM.

- - `init-db` – To initialize or reinitialize one or multiple site's databases based on their drush alias files.
- - `lint` – Run lint against specified files and/or directories.
- - `phpcbf` – Run Code Beautifier & Fixer (`phpcbf`) against a given path.
- - `phpcs` – Run Code Sniffer (`phpcs`) against a given path.
- - `swig` – A wrapper for running front-end development tools, like `gulp-watch` and `gulp-build`.
- - `sync` – Sync database (and optionally files) to a local environment from an external environment.
-After the database is imported, the site runs various updates and imports configuration as a specified (default: local) environment.
+Additional commands are included via the `vmlyr-drupal/kit-docksal-commands` package and installed under a "kit" sub directory in the docksal commands directory.
+See the README.md file in that directory after composer is installed for more information on those commands.

 ### Docksal + CI and build processes

 Docksal and KIT's commands can be used for running build processes.
 The command `init-project` can toggle "build mode" by running appending the `builder` command: `fin init-project builder`.
+This is best used when docksal is used to create the build files to be released.
+By default, the builder runs composer in --no-dev mode, and auto-removes build-related files amound other things.

 ### Drupal site configuration
+This composer project comes with 2 VMLY&R-created Drupal profiles:
-KIT comes with a VML profile, which has a lot of required site-configuration and relevant modules installed and setup by default.
+ - _Profilo_ – This profile has a lot of required site-configuration and relevant modules installed and setup by default.
 It's fairly bare-bones besides items related to best-practices and standardization, but it does take care of a lot of monotony that comes with installing a new Drupal instance.
 Some examples are:
    - Default environments (local, remote_dev, remote_stage, remote_prod)
    and their relevant config-splits and settings and modules.
    - Core files modified/removed by default, like .htaccess _https_
    overrides, default settings.php changes, using RobotsTXT module instead of the included core file, etc.
    - Lighthouse-related settings, like Image Optimization, Responsive Images + Focal Point, Advanced Aggregation, Blazy, etc.
    - Various settings and needed for go-live on new sites, like setting up Advanced Aggregation for production instances, default metatags for global and Node pages, XML Sitemap defaults, disabling anonymous user registration, etc.
+ - _Kastoro_ – This profile builds off of the _Profilo_ profile, but is
+ a little more opinionated.
+It includes helpful Paragraph components, Image Styles, Media implementations, among a slew of additional configuration.
+To get the full use of the additional components, make sure to run `fin/init-theme` and generate a new theme off of the "Denim" theme option.

 ### Multi-environment configuration and development

-Multi-environment configuration is pre-configured as part of the distribution via the default `settings.php` file and the VML profile.
+Multi-environment configuration is pre-configured as part of the distribution via the default `settings.php` file and the _Profilo_ profile.

 #### Environments + _Settings.php_ file
 The each site's default `settings.php file` includes the